Joe Derrane: Life

 Derrane was born in Boston, Massachusetts, to Irish immigrant parents.
 His father played the accordion and his mother the fiddle.
 At the age of 10, Derrane began playing a one-row diatonic button accordion or melodeon, taking lessons with Jerry O'Brien, an immigrant from Kinsale, County Cork, Ireland.
 By the age of 14 Derrane was performing at the thriving "kitchen rackets" (house parties) on the Boston Irish scene.
 He soon upgraded to a 2-row D/C# accordion (the standard "American Irish" tuning of the time), and by the age of 17 was a leading musician in the Irish dancehalls on Dudley Street, Roxbury.
 This popularity in turn brought him radio exposure.
-In 1947–48 he recorded eight 78rpm singles (16 sides) of Irish dance tunes.
+In 1947–48 he recorded eight 78 rpm singles (16 sides) of Irish dance tunes.
 These recordings were widely admired for Derrane's vigorous, accurate and highly ornamented playing.

 By the late 1950s the Irish dancehalls in Roxbury were in terminal decline.
 Derrane was married with children and needed to continue supplementing his income through music.
 He switched to piano accordion and formed a band to play for weddings and similar engagements, moving away from traditional Irish music and instead playing popular music as well as Italian and Jewish traditional tunes.
 By the mid-1970s musical tastes had changed once more and Derrane again switched instruments, moving to electronic keyboards.
 He retired from music in 1990.